raptorjs-legacy/rapido/README.md

 (e.g. `npm install rapido-raptorjs --global`).
 When launched Rápido will search for stacks and commands in all of the first-level Rápido modules found in any of the available `node_modules` directories.
 Rápido uses the same module search path that Node uses and will begin its search in the current working directory.
-A Rápido module is indicated by the existence of a `.rapido` configuration file in the root directory of the module.
+A Rápido module is indicated by the existence of a `rapido.json` configuration file in the root directory of the module.

 ### Switching Stacks